-- When referring to stereotypes, metaclasses, metaassociations, metaattributes, etc. in the text, the exact names as they appear in the model are used. - No visibilities are presented in the diagrams, since all elements are public. - If a sub clause is not applicable, it is not included, except for the top-level sub clauses outlined in "Clause Structure" on page 19. - Stereotype, metaclass, and metaassociation names: initial embedded capitals are used (e.g., "ModelElement," "ElementReference"). - Boolean metaattribute names: always start with "is" (e.g., "isComposite"). - Enumeration types: always end with "Kind" (e.g., "DependencyKind").
+- When referring to stereotypes, metaclasses, metaassociations, metaattributes, etc. in the text, the exact names as they appear in the model are used. - No visibilities are presented in the diagrams, since all elements are public. - If a sub clause is not applicable, it is not included, except for the top-level sub clauses outlined in sub clause 6.2. - Stereotype, metaclass, and metaassociation names: initial embedded capitals are used (e.g., "ModelElement," "ElementReference"). - Boolean metaattribute names: always start with "is" (e.g., "isComposite"). - Enumeration types: always end with "Kind" (e.g., "DependencyKind").